Ready or not: Election costs soar in prep for virus voting | WTOP

 “As cases of coronavirus in this country rise, it’s vital that all voters be able to cast their ballots from home, to cast their ballots by mail,” said Sen. Amy Klobuchar, D-Minn.

-A huge COVID response bill passed by the House in May contains a whopping $3.6 billion to help states with their elections, but the Senate won’t turn to the measure until late July.
+A COVID-19 response bill passed by the House in May contains $3.6 billion to help states with their elections, but the Senate won’t turn to the measure until late July.
 Republicans fought a $400 million installment of election aid this March before agreeing to it.

-The pandemic erupted this spring in the middle of state primaries, forcing many officials to delay their elections by days, weeks and even months.
-They had to deal with a wave of poll worker cancellations, polling place changes and an explosion of absentee ballots.
+The pandemic erupted this spring in the middle of state primaries, forcing many officials to delay elections by days, weeks and even months.
+They dealt with poll worker cancellations, polling place changes and an explosion of absentee ballots.

 Voting rights groups are particularly concerned with the consolidations of polling places that contributed to long lines in Milwaukee, Atlanta and Las Vegas.
 They fear a repeat in November.

-As negotiations on the next COVID relief bill begin on Capitol Hill, the final figure for elections is sure to end up much less than the $3.6 billion envisioned by the House.
-That figure followed the recommendations of the Brennan Center to prepare for an influx of absentee ballots while providing more early voting options and protecting neighborhood polling places.
+As negotiations on the next COVID-19 relief bill begin on Capitol Hill, the final figure for elections is sure to end up much less than the $3.6 billion envisioned by the House.
+That figure followed Brennan Center recommendations to prepare for an influx of absentee ballots while providing more early voting options and protecting neighborhood polling places.

 Even before the pandemic, election offices typically work under tight budgets.
-Iowa Secretary of State Paul D. Pate, who serves as president of the National Association of Secretaries of State, said the group has been calling on the federal government to provide a steady source of funds, particularly to help address ongoing costs of protecting the nation’s election systems from cyberthreats.
+Iowa Secretary of State Paul D. Pate, who’s president of the National Association of Secretaries of State, said the group has been calling on the federal government to provide a steady source of funds, particularly to help address ongoing costs of protecting the nation’s election systems from cyberthreats.

 For Georgia’s primary last month, election officials spent $8.1 million of the roughly $10.9 million the state has received in federal funds.
 The money was used to send absentee ballot applications to 6.9 million active registered voters and print absentee ballots for county election offices.
 Some of it also was used to purchase PPE and secure drop-off boxes for counties.